 Noble Fir Growing

 Those interested in noble fir growing need to find a proper site too.
 Locate a sunny area with cool, moist, acidic soil.
 Be sure the tree gets at least four hours a day of sunshine.
-Look for somewhere with shelter from the wind as well.
+Look for a location with shelter from the wind as well.
 Noble firs in landscapes last longer and look better if they are not buffeted regularly by strong winds.

 Caring for noble firs is not difficult.
 Once you plant a seed or a young seedling in an appropriate site, simply be sure that it gets enough water while its root system is developing.
 This native tree needs no fertilizer or special care.